flectra-hq/flectra/doc/reference/views.rst

     .. deprecated:: 8.0

-       Use :func:`odoo.api.onchange` on the model
+       Use :func:`flectra.api.onchange` on the model

   ``attrs``
     dynamic meta-parameters based on record values